 The Exiting Wildlife – The Bengal Tiger

 Yes, I stop with yada, we come to the exciting wildlife of Ranthambore.
-I was in touch with my guide Nafees the last six months to organize Ranthambore through and through.
+I was in touch with my guide Nafees for the last six months to organize Ranthambore through and through.
 All needed to sit on the dot, which is in India quite a challenge sometimes.
 Here it comes, the word “but.”
-But when you know a bit the Asian culture and customs, as well follow the words of Jeske: “go with the flow,” nothing will be a problem, it always will work out.
+But when you know a bit about the Asian culture and customs, as well as follow the words of Jeske: “go with the flow,” nothing will be a problem, it always will work out.
 No worries, be happy!

-Nafees organized and guided for us unforgettable safaris.
+Nafees organized and guided us on unforgettable safaris.
 He booked us two jeeps for the upcoming 14 safaris in Ranthambore.
-Himself guided us on one jeep; the second vehicle took over Hansraj, fantastic great spotter & Jahid great driver and spotter as well.
+He guided us on one jeep; the second vehicle took over Hansraj, a fantastic great spotter & Jahid great driver and spotter as well.
 My compliments to them.

 Plenty Of Sightings

 We had plenty of sightings of Tigers on this trip, Jan’s Indian wildlife photography wish list got shorter day by day, once a trick has been accomplished.
 We have sighted 2 Tigress, each with their three playful youngsters on a kill and in the water.
 It was a scene of such bliss to watch these young cubs playing.
 Sometimes some challenges were included to get a good composition.
 Branches or grass in the way and some other unwanted things.
 Hmmm, no hmmm, this makes you move on the jeep and not just sit and push a button.
 You needed to work your way around all this.
 Move up or down to the side and floating if you are able to.
 These challenges I love in photography.
 It makes you see not only the animal in the viewfinder, but you also observe around the animal.